 Stay tuned for a few reflections from NMF women . . .

-2014 – In 2014, Ellen Sandor was awarded an Honorary Doctorate of Fine Arts from the School of the Art Institute of Chicago.
+2014 – Ellen Sandor was awarded an Honorary Doctorate of Fine Arts from the School of the Art Institute of Chicago.

 2015 - Amma delivers the keynote address at the United Nation’s first Academic Impact conference on technology and sustainable development.
 Amma received awards in Chicago in 1993 and 1998 for her many contributions.
 Her beautiful spiritual work was the subject of a documentary film by Barbara Sykes.
 Often called the 'Hugging Guru' and 'A Living Saint,' who is an advocate for universal motherhood.